Exploring the role of community pharmacy to support mental health consumers and their carers

 The project team will work with mental health consumers, carers and community pharmacies to develop a comprehensive educational package for pharmacists and pharmacy assistants.
 The package will be designed to increase the understanding of pharmacy staff of the experience of mental illness and their skills for supporting consumers and carers.
 The project will also develop and trial strategies to assist people with mental illness to better manage their medications.

 We need to recruit 300 pharmacies from Queensland, Northern New South Wales and Western Australia to participate in the project, which will take place in three stages over three years.

-Stage One will be a needs assessment to inform the development of the educational package.
-This will include:
+Stage One involved a needs assessment to inform the development of the educational package.
+This stage included: